BasedLinux/bsd/doc/manual/source/command-ref/opt-common.md

 - <span id="opt-option">[`--option`](#opt-option)</span> *name* *value*

-  Set the Nix configuration option *name* to *value*.
+  Set the Bsd configuration option *name* to *value*.
-  This overrides settings in the Nix configuration file (see nix.conf5).
+  This overrides settings in the Bsd configuration file (see bsd.conf5).

 - <span id="opt-repair">[`--repair`](#opt-repair)</span>

   Fix corrupted or missing store paths by redownloading or rebuilding them.
   Note that this is slow because it requires computing a cryptographic hash of the contents of every path in the closure of the build.
-  Also note the warning under `nix-store --repair-path`.
+  Also note the warning under `bsd-store --repair-path`.

 > **Note**
 >
-> See [`man nix.conf`](@docroot@/command-ref/conf-file.md#command-line-flags) for overriding configuration settings with command line flags.
+> See [`man bsd.conf`](@docroot@/command-ref/conf-file.md#command-line-flags) for overriding configuration settings with command line flags.